 Using a smaller version with fewer circuits you can invite your child to place rocks and crystals along the labyrinth lines marked, giving a good guide of the creation of labyrinths, circuits and the way they flow.
 Once they finish they can count how many rocks and crystals they used to construct them.

-- For your large finger labyrinth first, draw the labyrinth on a large piece of baking paper so you can figure out what size would work best.
+- For your large finger labyrinth first, draw the labyrinth on a large piece of baking paper so you can figure out what size you'd like to make.

-- Then roll out about 1kg of air dry clay.
+- Roll out about 1kg of air dry clay.
 Using the paper, cut out the general shape you wanted and place it over the clay.
-Run the top of a pencil along between the labyrinth lines and lift the paper so the general marks are there to guide the creation.
+Run the top of a pencil (or bottom of a knife or spoon) along between the labyrinth lines and lift the paper so the general marks are there to guide the creation.

 - Use your finger to push down where you would trace the labyrinth.
 Smooth out the walls and finger surface with a little water.